- Discounted cash flow (DCF) valuation is a method for valuing a business or investment.

 A DCF valuation helps determine a business’s overall value.
 This helps investors and corporate finance professionals to better understand how much an organization is worth.

-DCF valuation is a complex topic; understanding these following business terms can help you better understand DCF and related topics.
+DCF valuation is a complex topic; understanding the following business terms can help you better understand DCF and related topics.

 - Terminal value: The value of a business beyond your forecast period